From the Ground Up

 Need some ideas to feed a preschooler?
 Use these sample meal plans and tips on healthy eating to help you feed a little one.

 Besides being a great fundraiser for your early learning centre, From the Ground Up also provides many teaching opportunities.
-Why not take this opportunity to talk about healthy food choices, Canada’s Food Guide, eating more veggies and local farming.
+Why not take this opportunity to talk about healthy food choices, Canada’s Food Guide, eating more locally grown food products and local farming.

 Give us your feedback